slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"Pay double and insist on ten times the quality."
 -- Naval Ravikant*

+> *"When you don’t know how much to pay someone for a particular task, ask them «what would be fair» and their answer usually is."
+-- Kevin Kelly*

 > *"Nowadays people know the price of everything and the value of nothing."
 -- Oscar Wilde*